lrnrs/hello-wasm/README.md

 ### Purpose

-The core idea is to be a sandbox to connect Rust to a simple website.
+The core idea is to be a sandbox to learn Rust and see its results through wasm.
-Currently, the goal is: generate SVG in Rust and expose it through wasm to javascript, and there, place it in a canvas
+Currently, the goal is: generate SVG in Rust and expose it through wasm to javascript, and there, place it in the DOMS.

+Just to see it work.